AfibaMitchell/AWS-Portfolio/README.md

-# Aditya Kumar Singh - Portfolio Website
+# Afiba Mitchell - Portfolio Website

 ## Overview
 This is a professional portfolio website for Aditya Kumar Singh, a DevOps and Cloud Engineer with 3+ years of experience in architecting, automating, and optimizing deployments in Azure, AWS, and GCP environments.